guettli/IUA/README.md

 ... short dramaturgical pause ...

-The solution: **IUA: If unsure ask ...**
+The solution: **IUA-Channel: If unsure ask ...**

 More is not needed.
 Newcomers should know whom to talk to.

-The IUA can be a person, a role, a chat-channel or a mail-address.
+The IUA-Channel can be a person, a role, a chat-channel or a mail-address.

 Obvious?
 Yes, now it is obvious and simple.